mkamarin/Static-Site-2-Embedded-Microcontroller/README.md

 When those commands are expanded by ss2em, the source file should compiler.
 For example, the internal template is a valid C/C++ file (with some ss2em commands).
 After processing it with ss2em, you should be able to compile the generated file with the Arduino IDE and load it into a ESP32.

+Note, when creating a template you should double scape any scaped character inside a C/C++ string.
+For example: `"this is a two\nlines string"` must be written as `"this is a two\\nlines string"` (with two backslashes instead of one.)

 ### Template language
 There are two types of embedded directives: